MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

     22:10:46.9569 [NOISY] i2c1.bme280: Write D0
     22:10:46.9590 [NOISY] i2c1.bme280: Read 60

 Here, we queried the sensor for its device ID, and it correctly returned `60`.
+Afterwards, Renode reads the value `0` repeatively.
+This is because our fake BME280’s temperature is set to `0`.

 To pause the simulation, type `pause` or `p` then press "Enter".
 To quit renode, type `quit` or `q` then press "Enter".

-The same prodecure can be applied for testing the GPIO.
+The same procedure can be applied for testing the GPIO.

+### Testing USART

-For the USART, the same prodecure can be followed, but once Renode stalls, a second terminal needs to be opened and the following command needs to be run: `telnet localhost 12345`.
+For the USART, the same procedure can be followed.
+Once Renode "stalls", a second terminal needs to be opened and the following command needs to be run: `telnet localhost 12345` (and not `5678`!).
 After that, the message displayed is the one received over USART, and it is possible to send letters by typing a letter.

+### Testing the SPI

+Unfortunately, while Renode does support emulation of the SPI peripheral, we could not find an implementation of a SPI external device.
+Even the BME280, which supports an SPI connection to its master, cannot be connected this way using Renode.
+This effectively means it is not possible to properly emulate the SPI example using Renode.

 ## Documentation

 The code is commented.
 To generate documentation in HTML format, run the `cargo doc` command from the root folder of the Git directory.

 It can then be found in the `./target/avr-atmega328p/doc/tp1/index.html` folder (depending on the target specified).

+The project was thorougly documented.
+This is assured by the `#![warn(missing_docs)]` directive that we included in the main `lib.rs` file.

 ## Conventions